A Documentary by Ken Howie

 OFFICIAL FEEK'S VISION FILM TRAILER

-A little over a year ago, documentary filmmaker and Director of Photography Ken Howie (Special Cowboy Moments, Hardship to Freedom) was introduced to the family of a rancher who in the 1930’s foresaw an end to the availability of wild horses as bucking stock.
+A few years ago, documentary filmmaker and Director of Photography Ken Howie (Special Cowboy Moments, Hardship to Freedom) was introduced to the family of a rancher who in the 1930’s foresaw an end to the availability of wild horses as bucking stock.
 This man, Chandler “Feek” Tooke, envisioned the viability of a program for breeding horses with a strong propensity to buck.
 Amid skepticism, Feek pursued his vision, realized success and forever changed the future of rodeo.

 Recognizing the significance of Feek’s story, Ken was compelled to create a film that could be enjoyed by generations of rodeo fans and horse lovers, as well as students of genetics.
 Today, it is with profound pleasure that we find ourselves deep in production of Feek’s Vision - A Documentary by Ken Howie - illustrating the history behind the award-winning Tooke Bucking Horses, their profound impact on the sport of rodeo, and the unparalleled enduring desire to buck found in this highly-respected bloodline.